WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 and implemented in WEC-Sim to achieve optimal power.
-The mcrBuildGains.m file sets up a sweep of the proportional gains which can be used to show that the results confirm the theoretical optimal gain in the figure below (negative power corresponding to power exttracted from the system).
+The mcrBuildGains.m file sets up a sweep of the proportional gains which can be used to show that the results confirm the theoretical optimal gain in the figure below (negative power corresponding to power extracted from the system).
 This MCR run can be recreated by running the mcrBuildGains.m file then typing wecSimMCR in the command window.